Siddhijaya Brahmadeva: Overlap with Kakabhadra

+Dvaravati and the Chinese court

+It was during this period, approximately between 605 and 616, that Dvaravati is first recorded as having sent tribute to the Chinese court.
+(Note: The tribute inventory of the Cefu Yuangui compiled by Lin Ying and Huang Jiaxin places the first embassy from a polity called Dvaravati in 638, under the Tang, and records no earlier one.)
+No ruler is named in connection with these early embassies.
+The Chinese records that do name rulers of the polity they call Tou-he belong to the middle of the following century and are treated under Qizhangmo and Pu xie qi yao; no identification has been proposed between Siddhijaya and either figure.

+Foundation of Lavapura

 During this period, it is recorded that Kalavarnadisharaja, the elder son of Kakabhadra, commissioned a group of Brahmans under his authority to construct the city of Lavapura in 629.
 The project was completed in 648.
 Having succeeded his father in 641, Kalavarnadisharaja subsequently relocated his seat to this newly established center and designated the polity as the Lavo Kingdom.